Frequently asked questions

 Applicants are encouraged to review the work of previous State Library Victoria fellows.

-Any fellowship applications that have an Indigenous focus or Indigenous content have to show a connection to the Indigenous communities relevant to the project.
+Any fellowship applications that have an Indigenous focus or Indigenous content of any kind must demonstrate a connection to the relevant Indigenous communities relevant to the project.

 This could be in the form of either: